Books About Authors & Writers

 Book Summary

 Emma has spent her life as an aspiring (and talented) screenwriter, but a past family tragedy keeps her in Texas as a full-time caregiver.
-However, when the opportunity of a lifetime is presented, it may finally be her chance to pursue the career of her dreams.
+However, when the opportunity of a lifetime comes along, it may finally be her chance to pursue the career of her dreams.

 Katherine Center always delivers a page-turning mix of humor, emotion, and serious chemistry between the characters.
 You’ll love and hate almost every character at different points because she writes in a way that makes you care about each one.
 Like the rest of us, they’re flawed humans who don’t always say the right thing.